Lawyering for Children

-Fieldwork Component: The practicum’s fieldwork component includes participation in LSC’s warmline (a free and confidential help line) and students represent youth in some of the following settings: school expulsion hearings, guardianship proceedings, and immigration matters.
-Students may also help on LSC policy/advocacy projects.
-Students will improve their skills in interviewing, issue spotting, case presentation and trial techniques, as well as gain familiarity with administrative hearings, state court hearings, federal immigration proceedings and policy work.
+Fieldwork Component: The Practicum is spent at Legal Services for Children (LSC), an organization that provides free representation and social work services to children and youth in the San Francisco area.
+Students will work with children and youth under the supervision of attorneys at Legal Services for Children (LSC), through the warmline (a free and confidential help line) and on LSC cases such as school expulsion hearings, guardianship proceedings, and immigration matters.
+Students may also assist with LSC policy and advocacy projects.
+Students will improve their skills in interviewing, issue spotting, case presentation, and litigation, as well as gain familiarity with administrative hearings, state court hearings, and federal immigration proceedings

 Open to: All upper division students, with enrollment preference given to third years and to Spanish-speaking students able to converse with clients without an interpreter.
 It is not possible to concurrently enroll in the same semester in both this course and another live-client clinic, legal or judicial externship, or the Startup Legal Garage.